St. Paul's Episcopal Church (Richmond, Virginia)

-Other notable people associated with the church are Rev. Dr. Charles Minnigerode, who led the church during the Civil War and Reconstruction eras.
-The Right.
-Rev. John Shelby Spong, now retired as bishop of the Diocese of Newark, began to attract national attention while rector of St. Paul's (1969–1976).
+Other notable people associated with the church are Rev. Dr. Charles Minnigerode, who led the church from 1856 to 1889, including during the Civil War and Reconstruction eras, and Rev. John Shelby Spong, who was a retired bishop of the Diocese of Newark, began to attract national attention while rector of St. Paul's (1969–1976).

 St. Paul's was built in 1845 as a branch of the Monumental Church, which had outgrown its building.
 The Greek Revival church was designed by Thomas Somerville Stewart and modeled largely on St. Luke's Church, now Church of St. Luke & the Epiphany, in Philadelphia.
-It was listed on the National Register of Historic Places in 1969 as St. Paul's Church.
+The cornerstone was laid on October 10, 1843 and the church was consecrated on November 11, 1845.
+The estimated cost before construction was "not exceeding $53,500," excluding the organ and purchased lots.
+This cost later rose to $55,000.
+The organ was purchased for around $4,000 and the two lots for the church were $6,000 and $1,075.
+In 1845, there were 804 sittings in the nave and 358 in the gallery for a total occupancy of 1,162 parishioners.